galacticcouncil/hydration-docs/docs/omnipool_impermanent_loss.md

 ### Fees

 In the first place, there are three types of fees which act as a safeguard.
-For more info please refer to our [fees](https://www.notion.so/Impermanent-Loss-3905f88bf62242c3a644844531631cec?pvs=21) page.
+For more info please refer to our [fees](/fees) page.

-#### **Protocol Fees**
+#### Protocol Fees
 HydraDX charges Protocol fees upon every swap which are paid in LRNA.
 Whenever there is a negative LRNA imbalance, HydraDX will continually burn the Protocol fee until it has reached 2x the amount of any LRNA sold back into the Omnipool.

-#### **Dynamic Fees during Increased Volatility**
+#### Dynamic Fees during Increased Volatility
 Protocol fees are dynamic and adjusted based on the current market volatility.
 If prices in the Omnipool are volatile, each swap will incur higher Protocol fees which are potentially translated to a higher amount of LRNA which is burnt.

-#### **Withdrawal Fees**
+#### Withdrawal Fees

-Withdrawal fees are another type of dynamic fees which are designed to ensure that the Protocol and its LPs is not at loss whenever liquidity is withdrawn immediately after a price change.
+Withdrawal fees are another type of dynamic fees which are designed to ensure that the Protocol and its LPs are not at loss whenever liquidity is withdrawn immediately after a price change.
 These fees are calculated as the percentage difference between the spot price and the oracle price.
 This also ensures that any potential manipulation of the spot price would not be profitable.

 ### Protocol-Owned Liquidity